It is one of the most recognized icons the world over but where, exactly, did the peace sign come from?

-The Americans demanded Japan’s unilateral disarmament as a requirement for ending the war, Japan resisted, and thus, on August 6, 1945, the Enola Gay flew over the Japanese city of Hiroshima and dropped the world’s first-ever nuclear weapon on a city.
+The Americans demanded Japan’s unilateral disarmament as a requirement for ending the war, but Japan resisted, and thus, on August 6, 1945, the Enola Gay flew over the Japanese city of Hiroshima and dropped the world’s first-ever nuclear weapon on a city.

 3 days later, another such weapon was dropped onto the city of Nagasaki and Japan’s involvement in the war was at an end.

 It was one man’s deep despair over this turn of events and the proliferation of nuclear weapons and the increasing odds of nuclear war that led to the development of the peace sign.

 The creator of the peace sign was an artist called Gerald Holtom.
 He was part of a group known as the Direct Action Committee Against Nuclear War (DAC).
 He wanted to create a symbol that showed his objections to British nuclear weapons and to the nuclear arms race at large which would have a solid political impact.

 He turned to the code language semaphore for inspiration and created a nuclear disarmament symbol.

 The Semaphore Flag Signaling System is an alphabet signalling system based on the waving of a pair of hand-held flags in a particular pattern.
 The flags are usually square, red and yellow, divided diagonaly with the red portion in the upper hoist.